davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 draft: true
 ---

 Distributed consensus algorithms are a critical piece of modern computing infrastructure, but few people really understand how they work.
 When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with a sort of [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/), and it wasn't until 9 years later that it had gained enough grassroots popularity to be published in a major journal.
-As the world moved online and everyone started building and operating their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost everyone of those newly built systems &mdash; but at the same time, it also grew notorious for being beyond the comprehension of mere mortals.
-When a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*, for good reason.
+As the world moved online and everyone started building their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost everyone of those newly built systems.
+But, at the same time, it also grew notorious for being beyond the comprehension of mere mortals &mdash; so much so that, when a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*.

-I like Raft, and I think if you're choosing between Raft and multi-Paxos for a project today, Raft is probably the better choice.
-Multi-Paxos is presented as a rough sketch in the original Paxos paper, and so a hodgepodge of other papers have tried to fill in the blanks, but aren't completely consistent with one another; at least with Raft, there's a complete algorithm explained in one place!
-And yet, I don't think Paxos should be skipped over entirely.
-It's true the full multi-Paxos algorithm is complex and under-specified, but the core of Paxos (a little protocol called the *synod algorithm*) is small, well-specified, insightful, and can be embedded into other systems and algorithms.
-(TODO: doesn't Aurora do some kind of row-level Paxos?
-Maybe I'm misremembering.)
+I like Raft, and I think if you're choosing between Raft and multi-Paxos for a project today, Raft is very like to be the better choice.
+Multi-Paxos is presented only as a rough sketch in the original Paxos paper, and although a hodgepodge of other papers try to fill in the blanks, they aren't completely consistent with one another, so it's up to you to partially reinvent the wheel.
+At least with Raft, there's a complete algorithm spelled out in one place!
+Even so, I don't think Paxos should be skipped over entirely.
+It's true the full multi-Paxos algorithm is complex and under-specified, but the core of Paxos (a little protocol called the *synod algorithm*) is small, well-specified, insightful, and can be embedded into other systems and algorithms in a way that the full Raft and multi-Paxos cannot.
+(TODO: Find an example.
+I thought Aurora does some kind of row-level Paxos using the synod algorithm?
+Am I misremembering?)

-Leslie Lamport, who invented Paxos, [once described the synod algorithm](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) as "among the simplest and most obvious of distributed algorithms," and claimed that it "follows unavoidably from the properties we want it to satisfy."
-He's right of course, although it might not feel the way on a first read-through of the algorithm.
-The core synod algorithm falls out of a lot of invisible context: you need to really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures for the synod algorithm to start looking like the simplest possible solution.
-So that's what we'll do: let's take a fresh look at the problem of consensus, try to solve it, get stuck, and then get un-stuck; we should end up reinventing the core of Paxos.
-Along the way we'll cover the FLP result, which bridges the gap from obvious algorithms that don't work, and less-obvious algoriths (like Paxos) that do.
+Leslie Lamport, who invented Paxos, [once described Paxos's core synod algorithm](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) as "among the simplest and most obvious of distributed algorithms," and claimed that it "follows unavoidably from the properties we want it to satisfy."
+He's right, although it might not seem that way on a first read-through of the algorithm.
+Paxos's core algorithm falls out of a lot of invisible context: you need to really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures, for the synod algorithm to start looking like a clear and minimal solution.
+So that's what we'll do: let's take a fresh look at the problem of consensus, try to solve it, get stuck, and then get un-stuck; we should end up reinventing the synod algorithm, which is the core of Paxos.
+Along the way we'll cover the FLP result, which bridges the gap from obvious algorithms that don't work, and algorithms (like Paxos) that do.

 # Part 1: Consensus

 Just about every distributed system has a consensus algorithm running it in somewhere.
-Even if you have never written code to call into a consensus algorithm, the fancy distributed replicated database you're using probably depend on consensus internally, as do any cloud services you might be using.
+Even if you have never written code to use a consensus algorithm directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you might be using.
 But what makes consensus so fundamental?
-Why do so many systems rely on one?
+Why are they ubiquitous in distributed systems?

-One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common tasks that are trivial in normal code turn out to be really hard in distributed code.
-Consensus helps turn problems like that back into something more tractable.
-To see what I mean, let's try a couple of examples:
+One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common tasks that are trivial in normal code turn out to be really, really hard in distributed code.
+Consensus algorithms help turn problems like that back into something more tractable.
+To see what I mean, let's lay a couple of examples where a consensus algorithm might be helpful:

 ## Example: Picking a Random User

 Let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
 How do write code to pick a user once, and only once each day?

-In normal code, the solution is pretty simple, it might look like this:
+In normal code, the solution is not too complex.
+It might look like this:

 ```java
 User getUserOfTheDay() {